seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **ARVIRAGUS**
 All gold and silver rather turn to dirt!
-As ’tis no better reckon’d, but of those
+As 'tis no better reckon'd, but of those
 Who worship dirty gods.

 **IMOGEN**
-I see you’re angry:
+I see you're angry:
 Know, if you kill me for my fault, I should
 Have died had I not made it.